D4dx-backend/ward-management/ward-management-system/CLUSTER_VISITS_LAYOUT_UPDATE.md

-# Cluster Visits Layout Update
+# House Visits Layout Update

 ## 🎯 **Changes Made**

-Updated the cluster visits page layout to match the consistent style used across other pages in your ward management system.
+Updated the House Visits page layout to match the consistent style used across other pages in your ward management system.

 ## 🔄 **Layout Changes**